sftpplus/sftpplus-docs/doc_source/configuration/administrators.rst

     To get the hashed password please check how to :ref:`generate encrypted passwords using admin-commands <generate-encrypted-password>`.

-    When the password is set to `Disabled` or left blank, the administrator will not be able to authenticate, even if the `enabled` option is set to `yes`.
+    When the password left empty, the administrator will not be able to authenticate, even if the `enabled` option is set to `yes`.